ism-hub/ansible/README.md

 Creates the following folders -

+    ~/servers/media_server/notsynced/deluge/data/downloads  # mount for the deluge container - deluge downloads everything to here
-    ~/servers/media_server/notsynced/deluge/data    # mount for the deluge container - deluge downloads everything to here ~/servers/media_server/synced/deluge/config     # mount for the deluge container - deluge's config ~/servers/media_server/synced/plex/config       # mount for the config of the plex container ~/servers/media_server/synced/sonarr/config     # mount for the config of the sonarr container ~/servers/media_server/synced/radarr/config     # mount for the config of the radarr container ~/servers/media_server/synced/jackett/config    # mount for the config of the jackett container (notice - config mounts needed when updating to a new container, to not lose all the configuration)
+    ~/servers/media_server/notsynced/deluge/data/finished   # part of the mount for the deluge container - sonarr/radarr copy&rename on finish to here
+    ~/servers/media_server/synced/deluge/config             # mount for the deluge container - deluge's config ~/servers/media_server/synced/plex/config               # mount for the config of the plex container ~/servers/media_server/synced/sonarr/config             # mount for the config of the sonarr container ~/servers/media_server/synced/radarr/config             # mount for the config of the radarr container ~/servers/media_server/synced/jackett/config            # mount for the config of the jackett container (notice - config mounts needed when updating to a new container, to not lose all the configuration)

 Creates the following file -